-Many oatmeal fudge bar recipes–including copycat recipes you can find online for the famous Starbucks oatmeal fudge bars–contain a shocking amount of butter and sugar even by traditional dessert standards!
+Many classic oatmeal fudge bar recipes, including copycat recipes you can find online for the famous Starbucks oatmeal fudge bars, contain a shocking amount of butter and sugar even by traditional dessert standards.

-Think 1 1/2 cups of butter, 2 cups of flour, and an entire 2 cups of sugar, not to mention all the sugar from 2 cups chocolate chips and a can of sweetened condensed milk.
+Think one and a half cups of butter, two cups of flour, and an entire two cups of sugar, not to mention all the sugar from two cups chocolate chips and a can of sweetened condensed milk.

-If any recipe were screaming for a healthier makeover, the traditional oatmeal fudge bar would be it.
+If any recipe were screaming for a healthy dessert makeover, the traditional chocolate oatmeal fudge bar would be it.

-With so many facets of the original recipe needing an update, I opted to throw the traditional recipe out the window and start completely from scratch.
+With so many facets of the original oatmeal fudge bar recipe needing an update, I opted to start completely from scratch.

 If you’ve never had an oatmeal fudge bar before, imagine eating a homemade oatmeal cookie sandwich with a layer of smooth chocolate fudge in the middle.

 That’s pretty much what this recipe tastes like.

 Oh, and I forgot to mention the BEST part.